mkt883/umbrella-warrior/README.md

 A major issue with the code so far though is that it is too cluttered.
 I need to find the code that lets me link these multiple files together to create a neater & less destructive coding environment.

- # !!ENEMY & ATTACK CODE IS IN MAIN FILE!!
+ # ENEMY & ATTACK CODE IS IN MAIN FILE
 - Still issue with implamenting Rafa's enemy code but it has been succefully commented out
 - the attack code by Tom is in the main file and doesn't crash the player or tilemap code, however it doesn't appear whilst playing